drowqueen/wg-exercise/README.md

 * Disable public endpoint for tighter security  a bastion host will be needed.
 * Add Cloud NAT for egreess

-I am unable to configure an ideal high security gke cluster due to quota restraints and using free tier.
+I am unable to configure an ideal high-security gke cluster due to quota restraints and using free tier.
+Resource constraints are added to prometheus and cosmo router to get around the free tier quota restrictions.